 Women and minorities such as Roma and the LGBTQI community are discriminated.

-Development cooperation in Serbia
+Reform cooperation in Serbia

 The Serbian population, which currently stands at just over 7 million, is declining, both due to a death rate that exceeds the birth rate and the fact that many, largely well-educated people choose to leave the country – a lack of faith in the future often being cited as a cause.
 Previously a part of Serbia, Kosovo declared independence in 2008.
 Serbia has yet to recognise Kosovo and this relationship may yet play a role in any rapprochement with the EU, which will demand good relations between the countries.